-- Mask that snugly covers nose and mouth must me worn at all times anywhere in the building - Follow all SA+AH Health and Safety handbook guidelines. - Alcohol is forbidden in studios. - No smoking on campus. - No eating or drinking in the glaze or mixing areas - Shoes closed toes must be worn at all times - It is recommended that protective equipment be worn at all times: safety glasses when grinding, chipping shelves, etc., protective lenses for kiln viewing, gloves for hot objects, heat resistant aprons for raku, ear protection for grinding and sawing, rubber gloves for mixing hazardous materials - Do not block aisles, halls, doors - Do not park bikes in the building - Clean up spills immediately - Scoop up dry materials, mop up liquids, do not replace spilled materials in original source if spilled for they are contaminated - Carry heavy and large trash bags loaded with trash to dumpster - Place materials containing Barium and Chrome in the hazardous waste disposal area - Do not sweep for this puts hazardous materials into the air; rather scrape up chunks and wetclean area.
+- Follow all SA+AH Health and Safety handbook guidelines. - Alcohol is forbidden in studios. - No smoking on campus. - No eating or drinking in the glaze or mixing areas - Shoes closed toes must be worn at all times - It is recommended that protective equipment be worn at all times: safety glasses when grinding, chipping shelves, etc., protective lenses for kiln viewing, gloves for hot objects, heat resistant aprons for raku, ear protection for grinding and sawing, rubber gloves for mixing hazardous materials - Do not block aisles, halls, doors - Do not park bikes in the building - Clean up spills immediately - Scoop up dry materials, mop up liquids, do not replace spilled materials in original source if spilled for they are contaminated - Carry heavy and large trash bags loaded with trash to dumpster - Place materials containing Barium and Chrome in the hazardous waste disposal area - Do not sweep for this puts hazardous materials into the air; rather scrape up chunks and wetclean area. - Use of spaces is for students only no visitors